nittinkuku/DSALGO/src/main/java/org/swanix/tutorials/Docker&Kubernetes.md

     docker run -d alphine
     docker run -d alpine ping www.docker.com
 -d this is used for running the docker in background, that is detach mode.
 This is used for running the container in detach mode,
-we don't get the output of the container rather just the id of the container
+we don't get the output of the container rather just the id of the container.
 #####docker -p
     docker run -d -p 8085:80 nginx
 The -p switch takes two parameters; the incoming port you want to open on the host machine, and the port to which it should be mapped inside the container.